Any SEO pro recognizes the fundamental importance of understanding the trends that drive search engine results pages (SERPs).

 - from the Competitors tab.

-Tag websites in SERP Tracker: add tags to quickly find your main competitors, business listings, social media networks, and other types of web entities in the search results.
+Tag websites in SERP Competitors: add tags to quickly find your main competitors, business listings, social media networks, and other types of web entities in the search results.

 To create a tag, click on the menu next to the website you want to tag, followed by “+ Add tag” → “+ Create tag“.
 Then just enter the tag name, select the color, and that’s it!